Aliases for VAMP1 Gene

 GeneCards Summary for VAMP1 Gene

 VAMP1 (Vesicle Associated Membrane Protein 1) is a Protein Coding gene.
-Diseases associated with VAMP1 include Spastic Ataxia 1, Autosomal Dominant and Presynaptic Congenital Myasthenic Syndromes.
-Among its related pathways are Nicotine Pathway (Dopaminergic Neuron), Pharmacodynamics and Toxicity of botulinum toxin type F (BoNT/F).
+Diseases associated with VAMP1 include Spastic Ataxia 1, Autosomal Dominant and Myasthenic Syndrome, Congenital, 25, Presynaptic.
+Among its related pathways are Uptake and actions of bacterial toxins and Nicotine Pathway (Dopaminergic Neuron), Pharmacodynamics.
 Gene Ontology (GO) annotations related to this gene include SNARE binding and SNAP receptor activity.
-An important paralog of this gene is VAMP2.
+An important paralog of this gene is ENSG00000263620.

 UniProtKB/Swiss-Prot for VAMP1 Gene

 Involved in the targeting and/or fusion of transport vesicles to their target membrane.